mngshm/dotfiles/README.md

 # Bspwm-Dots
-This repo of my dotfiles contain's all the cli-tools or apps I use.
+This is a repo of my dotfiles contain's all the cli-tools or apps I use.

 # To be Noted
 - The Above Image has my latest setup of ArchLinux Bspwm.